 As part of its overarching goals of stopping MS progression, restoring function, and ending MS forever, the National MS Society offers a limited number of Harry Weaver awards to highly qualified candidates who have concluded their research training and begun academic careers as independent investigators in an area related to multiple sclerosis.
 The awards are designed to provide salary and grant support for a five year period, thus permitting the awardee to establish competence in his/her chosen research area.
 Application must be made jointly by a candidate and the institution in which an appointment is held.

-To submit a proposal for research support, investigators must first register with our apply online site (https://nmss.fluxx.io) and complete a pre-application.
+To submit a proposal for research support, investigators must first register with our online portal (https://nmss.fluxx.io) and complete a pre-application.
 Staff will review the pre-application to determine whether the research plan is appropriate and relevant to our goals.

 Deadline: August 12